ShaunakRaole/RAPID/README.md

 ### Why DEqMS instead of limma?

 Standard limma assumes equal prior variance across all proteins.
 In proteomics, proteins quantified by more peptides or PSMs have inherently more reliable intensity estimates.
-DEqMS (Zhen et al., 2020) explicitly models this relationship, providing better statistical power and accuracy — particularly important for proteins quantified by a single peptide.
+DEqMS (Zhen et al., 2020) explicitly models this relationship, providing better statistical power and accuracy (particularly important for proteins quantified by a single peptide).

 ### Why median centering normalization?